-To help you figure out what’s best for you, here’s a comparison between the basics for drivers with Lyft and Uber.
+To help you figure out what’s best for you, here’s a comparison between the basics for drivers with Lyft versus Uber.

 How each app works for drivers is fundamentally the same: You log in when you want to work, wait for a notification that means someone’s hailed a ride, then pick them up and drop them off at their destination.

-You earn money based on how many rides you take, and you automatically get paid each week through direct deposit.
+You earn money based on how many rides you take, and you automatically get paid each week (or more often, if you choose) through direct deposit.
 Same for each.